Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     Once tasks have been divided accordingly, it will be possible to divide the team into sub-teams to complete tasks.
 Each sub-team should contain members with different skills so that groups can divide their assigned labor accordingly.
-    For example, each group should have a `Project Manager` that is able to
+    For example, each group should have a `Project Manager` that is able to oversee group operations and communicate with other group managers.
+This will allow for lateral communication and provide each group with the power of the entire team through the responsibility of each person to communicate outside the group according to their skillset.

   - Assign tasks to team members by category
+    After the division of teams, it is time to distribute the tasks into each group.
+    This should be accomplished by assigning each group to a whole category so that the group will be internally responsible for the oversight of that category of labor.
+This will speed of the process of production as teams will have greater autonomy over handling tasks within a category.

 - How will you ensure everyone has the opportunity to master all software engineering skills?